modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 ## What are GBDTs?

 GBDT stands for Gradient Boosted Decision Tree.
 GBDTs are a type of machine learning model that perform incredibly well on tabular data.
-Tabular data is data that you would normally find in a spreadsheet or csv file.
-You can think of tabular data as ints, floats, booleans, enums, short text.
+Tabular data is data that you would normally find in a spreadsheet/csv.
+You can think of tabular data as ints, floats, booleans, enums, and short text.

 In order to get a feeling for how GBDT's work, let's go through an example of making a prediction with a single decision tree.
 Let’s say you want to predict the price of a house based on features like the number of bedrooms, bathrooms, and square footage.
 Here is a table with 3 features `num_bedrooms`, `num_bathrooms` and `sqft`.
 The final column called `price` is what we are trying to predict.